 My Shame is Your Interview Opportunity

 You can interview anyone about anything, but it’s desirable to interview experts on the subject of your blog posts or book.
-Today, you can do it in person, by phone or by Skype or email.
+Today, you can do it in person, by phone or by Zoom or email.
 Interviews can add breadth and depth to anything you write.

 Keep in mind that I’m talking about a “sit down” interview here.
 Reporters often interview politicians and others “on the fly,” but that’s not our focus here.

 Over the years I have conducted hundreds of interviews and a few of them appear on this site.
-See those with Christian journalist Dan Wooding, and authors Larry Richards, and Philip Yancey.
+See those with Christian journalist Dan Wooding, authors Larry Richards, and Philip Yancey.
 Each has been a popular post.

 If you’re writing a nonfiction book, you can add substance by interviewing experts on your topic.
 If you’re writing a family history, you’ll want to interview family members.

 Best Interview Practices

 Meet in a quiet place.
 You should record the interview using the right techniques, but you don’t want interruptions or background noise.
 I’ve done plenty of interviews around restaurant tables, but you need a quiet corner to do that.
 Pick an office, conference room or any out-of-the-way spot.